learningequality/ricecooker/docs/concepts/terminology.md

 Content Pipeline
 ----------------
-The combination of software tools and procedures that content moves through from starting as an external content source to becoming a Kolibri Channel available for use in the Kolibri Learning Platform.
+The combination of software tools and procedures used to convert content from an external content source to becoming a Kolibri Channel available for use in the Kolibri Learning Platform.
 The Kolibri Content Pipeline is a collaborative effort between educational experts and software developers.

 Channel Spec
 ------------
-A content specification document or Channel Spec is a document is the blueprint that specifies the structure of the Kolibri channel that is to be created.
+A content specification document, or Channel Spec, is a blueprint document that specifies the structure of the Kolibri channel that is to be created.

 Channel Specs are an important aspect of the content integration process for two reasons:

 1. It specifies what needs to be done.
-   The channel spec establishes an agreement between the curriculum (usually non-technical person) and the developer who will be writing the content integration script.
+   The channel spec establishes an agreement between the curriculum specialist and the developer who will be writing the content integration script.

 2. It serves to define when the work is done.